mliebelt/pgn-tools/README.md

 * Provide Javascript/Typescript functions that can be used in any project.
 * Provide a command line tool that can be used in any shell.
 * Provide useful subcommands with different options per subcommand.

+## Current Implementation

+The current implementation is very early, but I want to provide some overview of what was already achieved, and what will be next.

+* `readFile`: Sufficiently well implemented, should be usable directly by other commands then.